hirrolot/metalang99/README.md

 (Hint: `v(something)` evaluates to `something`.)

-Epilepsy is a functional language aimed at full-blown C/C++ preprocessor metaprogramming.
+Metalang99 is a functional language aimed at full-blown C99 preprocessor metaprogramming.

 It features a wide range of concepts, including algebraic data types, control flow operators, collections, general recursion, and auto-currying -- to develop both small and complex metaprograms painlessly.